-- A. San Diego Christian College (SDCC) utilizes Scandinavian Aviation Academy (SAA), a vocational education and training services company that operates a flight training school certified by the FAA under 14 Code of Federal Regulations Part 141. - B. Formal ground school is conducted at SDCC.

-C. Aircraft Inventory
+- A. San Diego Christian College (SDCC) operates its pilot school certified by the FAA under 14 Code of Federal Regulations Part 141. - B. Courses covering FAA ground schools may be conducted at SDCC or the airport. - C. Aircraft Inventory

-Make Model Horse Power Single/Dual Engine Leased or Owned
+Make Model Horsepower Single/Dual Engine Owned

-Cessna 172S 180 Single owned by SAA
+Cessna 172S 180 Single owned

-Cessna 172RG 180 Single owned by SAA
+Cessna 172RG 180 Single owned

-Duchess BE76 360 Dual owned by SAA
+Duchess BE76 360 Dual owned

-FTD Simulator N/A Dual owned by SAA
+FTD Simulator N/A Dual owned

-CE TIA .: 4 1 6 1.01.1 1 1 1 1 1 1 1

-(For VA reporting purposes, the hours of training in flight simulators and flight training devices are dual instruction.)
+(For VA reporting purposes, the hours of training in flight training devices are dual instruction.)

-NOTE: Except for minor substitutions a veteran, serviceperson, reservist, or authorized dependent enrolled in a flight course may train only in the aircraft (a/c) approved by the FAA for that course.
-The hourly rate shown in the cost breakdown is the maximum rate for the highest cost aircraft in the horsepower category.
-Other less expensive aircraft may be used and charges will be at the rate applicable for the specific aircraft used if approved by the FAA for that course
+NOTE: Except for minor substitutions, students may train only in the aircraft (a/c) approved by the FAA for that course.
+Hourly rate shown in the cost breakdown is the maximum rate for the highest cost aircraft in the horsepower category.
+Other less expensive aircraft may be used, and charges will be at the rate applicable for the specific aircraft used if approved by the FAA for that course.